grantinator/141_final_proj/README.md

 ## Questions to answer:

 1. What variables are most related to someone considering leaving UCLA (leaveUCLA var)
-2. Ideal student profile using GPA as metric
+2. What are the attitudes towards certain topics of campus culture for groups defined by ethnicity, student type, and more
 3. What contributes to students having high academic satisfaction
-4. Which variables contribute the most to academic success at UCLA
+4. What can UCLA do to improve student satisfaction and campus culture as well as prevent students from leaving
-5. Can we build a model to predict a student’s estimated success at UCLA
+5. Can we build a model to predict whether or not a student will consider leaving UCLA

 ## Things to do

 ### Cleaning up Data :
+1. Recoding subquestions in a question to ordinal or binary categorical variables
+2. Recode NAs that represent "no answer" as a level in the factor
+3. Reshape data by groups for subsetted analysis

-1. Consider flagging and dropping entries that seem to be systematically inaccurate responses by student - like all 1's, all 2's. gpa : ordinal regression - rank categorize, or just dichotomize. recasting optimization/ rank optimization
+gpa : ordinal regression - rank categorize, or just dichotomize. recasting optimization/ rank optimization

 chi-square/goodness of fit : when you do  a 4 way. when you hsave 2-3 more significant